-Having a lot of data, in whatever form it might come – traditional paper records, microfilm or fiche or any of the multitude of electronic formats in use – is presumably a good idea, otherwise why bother having it?
-And indeed, we live in an information society, where pretty much everything we do is dependent in one way or another on someone’s ability to access large quantities of data very quickly and accurately.
+Having a lot of data, in whatever form it might come – traditional paper records, microfilm or fiche, or electronic format– is presumably a good idea, otherwise, why bother having it?
+After all, we live in an information society where almost everything we do is dependent, in one way or another, on someone’s ability to access large quantities of data very quickly and accurately.

-But the utility of that data – ours, the utility company’s, Amazon’s, the state department of motor vehicles, your health care provider, indeed anybody we transact any business of any kind with – is utterly dependent upon being able to actually find the data when it’s needed.
-That means you need some way of organizing it so that it can be found.
-And the larger the data set, the more this is so.
+But the utility of that data –is dependent upon you actually being able to find it when it’s needed.
+That means you need a method of organization so it can easily be found.
+The larger the data set, the more this is true.
 You can shuffle through a stack of a couple of dozen sheets of paper to find what you need without too much difficulty.
 Make it a hundred and it’s a lot tougher.
-A couple of thousand, and it’s very difficult and time-consuming – and error-prone.
+A couple of thousand, and it’s a very difficult, time-consuming, and error-prone task.
 A million – not a chance.
-And the reality is that a commercial records system, even a small one, is going to look a lot more like that million pages – or a whole lot more – than it is a couple of thousand, whether it’s electronic or paper or a mix.
+And the reality is that a commercial records system, even a small one, is going to resemble those million pages, whether it’s electronic or paper, or a mix of record types.

-The implications of that are straightforward, but profound: you need a method of organization, otherwise you’ll never find things – most of your information will be effectively lost to you.
-And, if you have an organizational method, the utility of your information directly corresponds to the quality of your method.
-Indices, metadata and data structures are all about bringing that order to your data set.
+The implications of that are straightforward but profound– you need a method of organization, otherwise, you’ll never find things.
+Most of your information will be effectively lost to you.
+If you have an organizational method, the utility of your information directly corresponds to the quality of your method.
+Indices, metadata indexing, and data structures are crucial to establishing order in your data set.

-The problem might best be considered by analogy.
-If you’ve ever driven a car in a very big, very old city – London, say – you’ll appreciate that it’s very difficult, to say the least.
-The streets are not organized according to any scheme, they’re all just a jumble that has accrued over a thousand years.
-It can be done, thankfully, but only because the streets each has a metadata tag in the form of a name.
-And so, very painfully, those of us who have not memorized the entire map (as London cab drivers, indeed do) can sort of navigate our way around if we have a map or someone gives us detailed directions.
+If you’ve ever driven a car in a very big, very old city – London, for example – you know it’s very difficult, to say the least.
+The streets aren’t organized according to any scheme, they’re all just a jumble that has accrued over many years.
+However, the streets are still possible to navigate because they have a metadata tag in the form of a name.
+So, those of us who have not memorized the entire map (as London cab drivers do) can sort of navigate around with a map or detailed directions.

-Compare that to my city, Denver.
-The entire city – indeed, the entire metro area – is laid out on a grid.
+Compare that to Denver, Colorado.
+The entire city is laid out on a numbered grid.
 That organizational fact alone simplifies navigation.
-Colfax Avenue, for example, runs straight east-west for 40 miles.
-But the grid is also numbered.
 There’s a street corner that is the zero point – zero east-west, zero north-south.
-And in addition to a name, every street has a number – 100, 200 and so on.
+And in addition to a name, every street has a number – 100, 200, and so on.

-So if I tell you that Pennsylvania Avenue is 500 east, you know pretty much exactly where that is.
-And if I tell you that my office is at 4340 South Pennsylvania, you know that it’s 5 blocks east, 43 blocks south.
-And they went even further, naming blocks of streets as consecutively numbered avenues after trees, historical figures, and so on.
-The cross-streets in my neighborhood are all named after colleges – I’m a couple of blocks from Pennsylvania and Oxford.
-Once you know the system and the naming conventions, Denver is a very easy town to get around in.
-And that’s because the entire city has a consistent metadata scheme, and the objects in it are laid out in an ordered, systematic way.
+So, if I tell you that Pennsylvania Avenue is 500 East, you easily figure out where that is.
+If I tell you to go to 4340 South Pennsylvania, you know that’s 5 blocks east and 43 blocks south.
+The city also named blocks of streets as consecutively numbered avenues after trees, historical figures, and so on.
+Once you know the system and the naming conventions, Denver is very easy to get around in.
+That’s because the entire city has a consistent metadata method of organization, and the objects in it are laid out in an ordered systematic way.

-Managing data sets isn’t too far removed from this sort of comparison.
-Absent some sort of information about what’s in the data set, you’re left to rummage around randomly, like driving through London without a map and no street signs.
-So you need some metadata.
-And the more consistency and order you can put into that metadata, the more effective it becomes for you.
+Organizational techniques for managing data sets aren’t too far removed from this sort of comparison.
+Without some sort of information about what’s in the data set, you’re left to rummage around randomly, like driving through London without a map and no street signs.
+Metadata is necessary, and the more consistency and order your metadata indexing has, the more effective it becomes for you.

-A well-designed and well-managed paper filing system is highly illustrative of this.
-There are an assortment of filing systems in common use – numeric, alpha-numeric, terminal digit and so on, but they all achieve some of the same important goals:
+There’s an assortment of filing systems for physical records in common use – numeric, alpha-numeric, terminal digit, and so on, but they all achieve some of the same important goals: